17-year-old boy and 21-year-old man stabbed to death in Doncaster

 South Yorkshire Police detectives said an 18-year-old man was also stabbed in the incident.
 He is in hospital with minor injuries.

-Officers have arrested a 17-year-old teenager in connection with the incident and he remains in police custody.
+Officers have arrested a 17-year-old in connection with the incident and he remains in police custody.

-Detective Chief Inspector Mark Oughton, leading the investigation, said: “We are keen to hear from anyone who was in the town centre in the early hours of this morning who might have witnessed what happened.

-“If you were in the area at the time, if you saw what happened or if you think you may have mobile, CCTV or dashcam footage, please call 101 quoting incident number 135 of 29 January.

-“Any information, however small, may assist us in bringing those responsible to justice.”
+A cordon has been erected around the junction of Silver Street, High Street, Hall Gate and Cleveland Street, and is likely to remain in place until tomorrow, the force said.

+Members of the public are being asked to plan their routes accordingly and avoid this area where possible.
-Doncaster District Commander, Temp Chief Superintendent Ian Proffitt, said: “There is an increased police presence in Doncaster town centre today as we continue our investigation.

-“Officers remain at the scene and are carrying out additional patrols as they conduct their enquiries.
+Doncaster district commander, temporary chief superintendent Ian Proffitt, said: “There is an increased police presence in Doncaster town centre today as we continue our investigation.
+Officers remain at the scene and are carrying out additional patrols as they conduct their inquiries.

 “We know incidents like this can be really worrying for local communities, so if you have any concerns, please do go and speak to our officers – they are there to help and support you.”